oymotion/gForceSDKArduino/README.md

     > and spend several minutes learning and training yourself.
 The recognition
     > rate can reach 95% and higher after you get familiar with doing the
     > gestures.

+## Trouble shooting
+1. Some Arduino boards may use GPIO to stimulate UART, alleged software UART.
+   This may consume most of the CPU cycles and cause problems with processing quaternion data.
+Quaternion data packages may be dropped in this situation.
+   If you meet this problem,  you will have to use hardware UART instead.